 Detroit, MI has an incredible art museum with many new boutique hotels and a great food scene.

-I was also in Pittsburgh, PA two years ago and was blown away by the Strip District, Shadyside, Point Breeze, East Liberty and Lawrenceville.
+I was also in Pittsburgh, PA three years ago and was blown away by the Strip District, Shadyside, Point Breeze, East Liberty and Lawrenceville.
 It has reinvented itself from its industrial past to be a hub of innovation, creativity, restaurants, boutiques and nightlife.

 Other places high on my list include, the Chicago, IL neighborhoods of Logan Square, Pilsen and Wicker Park; Madison, WI, Ann Arbor, MI; Indianapolis, IN; Columbus, IN with its modern architecture; Kansas City, MO for the best barbecue; Boulder, CO; Moab, UT and the Bourbon Trail in KY from Louisville, Lexington and Bardstown.